brittanycalla/ai-video-tagging-tool/README.md

 # AI-Powered Video Tagging Tool

-A web application that uses Azure AI services to automatically generate metadata keywords from video transcripts, providing an easy and efficient way to add metadata to your video content.
+A web application that uses Azure AI services to automatically generate metadata tags from video transcripts, providing an easy and efficient way to add metadata to your video content.

 <img src="https://drive.google.com/uc?export=view&id=1l0ZuC9C9ppsw-ztQn_RQ2HvQZcUoBOqI" alt="A screen recording demo of the video tagging tool.">